The Man with the Horn

 The Man with the Horn is an album released by Miles Davis in 1981.
-This was Davis's first new studio album since 1972’s On the Corner, his first recordings of any kind since 1975 and his first activity following a six-year retirement.
+It was Davis's first new studio album since 1972’s On the Corner, his first recordings of any kind since 1975 and his first activity following a six-year retirement.
 The album title references his 1952 10-inch LP Young Man with a Horn.

 Largely pop influenced, the album fuses 1980s rock, pop and R & B with improvisational funk and fusion styles.
 The album marked Davis's return to more traditional acoustic trumpet playing after having utilized electronics in the mid-1970s, although the title song "The Man with the Horn" does feature a wah-wah pedal on Davis's improvisation (along with a lead vocal by keyboardist Randy Hall).

+The title for "Fat Time" derived from a nickname given to guitarist Mike Stern during the recording sessions.
+Stern recalled that nickname was based on his time feel and his weight, elaborating that he was "heavier at the time".
+Davis approved of Stern's guitar solo on the song and thus decided to title the song "Fat Time" in honor of Stern.